SUN RUN

 The GVFB is a non-profit organization with a mission to provide healthy food to those in need.
 The GVFB provides assistance to over 16,000 people each month through direct distribution in Vancouver, Burnaby, New Westminster and the North Shore.
 The GVFB also provides food support to 138 community agencies throughout these communities, such as housing agencies, women and children’s shelters, transition houses and after-school programs, which in turn provide meals and snacks to thousands of people each week.

-Since 1997, the Raise-a-Reader campaign has been changing lives by empowering today’s children and families with tools to improve their reading skills.
-These skills are the foundation for lifelong learning that significantly affects the quality of life and the health and social economic well-being of individual, families, and communities.
+The Raise-a-Reader fundraising and awareness campaign was created by the Vancouver Sun newspaper in 1997 to support family literacy programs in BC.
+It empowers children and families with tools to improve their reading skills.
+These skills are the foundation for lifelong learning that affects the quality of life and the health and social economic well-being of individuals, families and communities.